SuyashShetty16/MNIST-Handwritten-Digit-Classification-Using-ANN/README.md

 # Understanding-Artificial-Neural-Networks

-Write a code in Python / R to achieve the following tasks:
+Write a code to achieve the following tasks:

 Develop an ANN for MNIST Handwritten Digit Classification, using the following:
 #example of loading the mnist dataset